hkwi/gopenflow/ofp4_str_exp.md

 Switch port emits 802.11 raw frame in the LWAPP payload if this is 1.
 Switch will set this 1 when sending packet_in message with raw 802.11 frame.

+Setting 0 for this fields means that the packet is a normal ethernet frame of LWAPP, and switch will behave as if the field was missing.
+This approach is different from OFPVID_PRESENT.
+This is for making dot11 frame as a normal LWAPP ethernet frame.

 - mask : No
 - length : 1 byte